- Navigation and Structure

 Disclaimer of Legal Responsibility

+This is an educational resource.
+We are not providing legal advice.
 IFAR has made every effort to provide accurate and up-to-date information in this section of the website.
 The international legislation, however, was provided by the respective countries, and IFAR does not accept responsibility for its accuracy, or the accuracy of the translations.
 Nor is IFAR liable for any damages to any person acting upon it.
 Individuals and institutions undertaking legal obligations in relation to cultural property subject to export and ownership control should at all times consult the full text of the relevant legislation in the original language and, where necessary, legal counsel in that country regarding the interpretation of the legislation and relevant case law.
 Please also see the “Terms and Conditions” section of the IFAR website.